 In 2014, the owner of the Brazilian coffee farm, Daterra, Luis N. Pascoal, offered us to cooperatively run a piece of land at their farm.
 This would be a constellation based on our knowledge about sustainable coffee growing and theories of ecology and their practical expertise in coffee farming.

 We agreed to make a long-term collaboration to explore how to grow coffee mainly on sustainable practices.

 Luis selected a piece of land on his farm and named it Our Plot.

 Our Plot has been defined from three main criteria; Quality, sustainability, and scalability.
 First, we need high quality to make the product relevant and interesting for consumers.
 Second, it has to be grown in a manner that improves the health of the earth.
 And finally, it only has real relevance if it can be scaled up to actually have an impact on a large scale.

 From here, we needed some rules to fulfill the above-mentioned criteria.

-Organic certification has been seen as a possible baseline, but the aim has always been to explore more sustainable ways of growing coffee.
+Organic certification is seen as a baseline, but the aim has always been to explore more sustainable ways of growing coffee.
 From the outset, we worked with the following rules or guidelines for setting up the lot.

 This also made us, to say the least, extremely excited when we cupped it earlier this year at Daterra.